psenovsky/MCDASupport/README.md

 * reimplemented tobest normalization.
 Now returns values in <0;1> and allows processin both benefit and cost criteria
 * added examples to valitation functions

-### MCDASupport v0.33 (Release date: 2024-10-17)

-In this version the codebase is again refactored.
-This time validation functions are separated into separate environment volidation to be used across whole codebase and simplify it to some extent.
-On one hand it reduces number of files required for purposes of parameter validation.

-As side effect parameter requirements of the methods are easier to interpret as they are dirrectly incorporated into instance criation of the model.

-Other changes:
-* summary function in ELECTRE 1 now produces more consisten outputs to the console.
-* there was en error for PROMETHEE preference validation checks (the check did not work properly)

 ### Full version history

 For full version history see [[NEWS]].md file.